sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 #### Register additional clusters

-From `local-cluster`, run `sensuctl create` on the yaml or JSON below to register an additional cluster (with the same API URLs as `local-cluster`) and define the name as `beta`:
+With `sensuctl` configured for `gateway` cluster, run `sensuctl create` on the yaml or JSON below to register an additional cluster and define the name as `beta`:

 {{< language-toggle >}}